 CHLORELLA – another form of algae that contains a substantial amount of iron.

 BARLEY GRASS JUICE – helps to strengthen the immune system and alkalise the body.

 TURMERIC – Curcumin is the active ingredient in turmeric, which lowers inflammation and has strong antioxidant properties.
 To help your body to absorb it better, make sure to pair it with black pepper.

 MATCHA – Green tea powder can help to boost metabolism and can be used as a fat burner.

 MACA ROOT POWDER – Maca can help to increase energy and enhance your mood.
 It also is known to help increase fertility and libido.

 ACAI BERRIES – The berries are packed with flavonoids that are a powerful antioxidant that can improve skin health.

 HEMP SEEDS – Hemp is a complete protein and has a nutty taste.
 It is also rich in iron, magnesium and Omega-3s that are vital for our health.

-CHIA SEEDS – These little seeds are a great source of Omega -3 fatty acids, fibre, protein and calcium.
+CHIA SEEDS – These little seeds are a great source of Omega -3 fatty acids, fibre, Vitamin C, protein and calcium.
 Add them in or sprinkle on top of your smoothie or smoothie bowl.

 FLAXSEED – Flaxseed can be another source of protein in your breakfast smoothie along with lignans, antioxidants and fatty acids that help to prevent fine lines and wrinkles.